Sz-Tim/Bertelsmeier_Group/README.md

 We'll use this repository to test out using git through RStudio.

-![xkcd](https://www.explainxkcd.com/wiki/images/4/4d/git.png)

 [HappyGitWithR](https://happygitwithr.com/) is a really good resource for using git and GitHub with RStudio.
 If you run into problems or want to learn more about different things you can do with git, this is a good place to start.
 For installation instructions, we'll be drawing directly from this book.

+The [EarthLab](https://www.earthdatascience.org/courses/intro-to-earth-data-science/git-github/version-control/) also has good information aimed at non-computer scientists.

+![xkcd](https://www.explainxkcd.com/wiki/images/4/4d/git.png)

 --------